On the derived Lusztig correspondence: Abstract

 \section{Abstract}

 Let $G$ be a connected reductive group, $T$ a maximal torus of $G$, $N$ the normalizer of $T$ and $W=N/T$ the Weyl group of $G$.
 Let $\g$ and $\t$ be the Lie algebras of $G$ and $T$.
-The affine variety $\car=\t/\!/W$ of semisimple $G$-orbits of $\g$ has a natural stratification indexed the set of $G$-conjugacy classes of Levi subgroups : the open stratum is the set regular semisimple orbits and the closed stratum is the set of central orbits.
+The affine variety $\car=\t/\!/W$ of semisimple $G$-orbits of $\g$ has a natural stratification